mpv-player/mpv/DOCS/man/options.rst

     linear
         Specifies the scale factor to use while stretching.
 Defaults to 1.0.

-``--hdr-compute-peak``
+``--hdr-compute-peak=<auto|yes|no>``
-    Compute the HDR peak per-frame of relying on tagged metadata.
+    Compute the HDR peak and frame average brightness per-frame instead of relying on tagged metadata.
 These values are averaged over local regions as well as over several frames to prevent the value from jittering around too much.
 This option basically gives you dynamic, per-scene tone mapping.
     Requires compute shaders, which is a fairly recent OpenGL feature, and will probably also perform horribly on some drivers, so enable at your own risk.
+    The special value ``auto`` (default) will enable HDR peak computation automatically if compute shaders and SSBOs are supported.

 ``--tone-mapping-desaturate=<value>``
     Apply desaturation for highlights.
 The parameter essentially controls the